-The Information Trust Exchange Governing Association does not own any patents or other intellectual property other than rights to the registration of the domain names ITEGA.ORG and INFOTRUST.ORG.
-While ITEGA does not plan to create any patentable or copyrightable software or intellectual property; to the extent any is created as the result of its charitable or educational (or other) purposes, it would intent to apply such rights within and for those purposes.
-ITEGA may wish to license certain intellectual property from contractors or other third parties in order to facilitate the operation of shared-user networks for trust, identity, privacy and information commerce.
+The Information Trust Exchange Governing Association does not own any patents or other intellectual property.
+It may wish to license certain intellectual property from contractors or other third parties in order to facilitate the operation of shared-user networks for trust, identity, privacy and information commerce.
 Such licenses would permit ITEGA or its sublicenses to operate certain services primarily for its charitable and educational purposes and in the public interest.
 License agreements might permit ITEGA to collect sub-royalties or realize other benefits.